lbunproject/go-randomx/README.md

 All test cases pass properly.

 Supports `386` `amd64` `arm64` platforms due to rounding mode set via assembly.
-More can be added with supporting rounding mode under _fpu_.
+More can be added with supporting rounding mode under _asm_.